maizzle/maizzle.com/content/docs/installation.md

 ### Local

-You can start a development server that watches for file changes and automatically refreshes a preview in the browser.
+You can start a development server that watches for file changes and automatically updates a preview in the browser.

 Start local email development by running the `dev` npm script: